Natural Sciences & Mathematics Programs

 Credit Requirements

-Students can earn a minor in Mathematics by taking 15 credits of courses in Mathematics, not including MATH 1000: Problem Solving Strategies in Mathematics, MATH 1160: Topics in Contemporary Mathematics and MATH 1550: College Mathematics I: Numbers and Numeration.
-At least six credits must be earned at Curry College, and at least nine credits must be earned at the 2000-level or above.
+Students can earn a minor in Mathematics by taking 15 credits of courses in Mathematics, not including MATH 1000: Problem Solving Strategies in Mathematics or MATH 1550: College Mathematics I: Numbers and Numeration.

 MATHEMATICS EDUCATION MINOR